This article was originally published in July 2020, and was updated in December 2022.

 • If a player switches numbers within a season for the same team, the number he wore most in his career receives the full credit.
 (Example: In 1951, Willie Mays briefly wore No. 14 for his first few weeks before changing to his now-iconic No. 24.
 Because he wore 24 the most during his career, that number gets full credit for the season, while 14 gets nothing.)

-Take that list of 98 numbers ordered by value, and it looks like this.
-That's 5 at the top, and the official number of Twitter on the bottom.
+Take that list of 101 numbers ordered by value, and it looks like this.
+This is the official all-time ranking.
+Those are some iconic digits at the top, before you get into Spring Training numbers near the bottom.

-Or how about this view?
+Or: how about this view?
 Aside from "the best players, and the most players, usually wear the lowest numbers," which you already knew, look at how many players are actually afraid of wearing No. 13.
-Look at how value totally peters out into the highest numbers, before a slight uptick at 99.
+Look at how value declines starting at No. 25, then begins to completely fall apart after No. 50, before a slight uptick at 99.
 Look at a graph that is actually showing you uniform numbers, ranked, by WAR.

 This, we cannot stress enough, is a list of uniform numbers.
 Don't say you weren't warned.
 Enjoy.